14 posts • Page 1 of 1

 Most product can be found for sale online for less than the US MSRP.

 For Surly prices ask Elvis on Rotorburn.

 nah, i've always known...it just never ceases to amaze me.
-I always go into things with a bit of optimism thinking this will a good deal, and i always get knocked in the teeth. i can live with a little bit of gouging, but the price/markup/gouge on the superlight has really Showtime me.
+I always go into things with a bit of optimism thinking this will a good deal, and i always get knocked in the teeth. i can live with a little bit of gouging, but the price/markup/gouge on the superlight has really !!
+BAN ME NOW FOR SWEARING !! me.

 but thanks for all that btw